Sv443/BetterYTM/contributing.md

 - **`pnpm run dep-cruise`**
   Runs dependency-cruiser to show problems with the dependency tree like circular, missing or orphaned dependencies.
 - **`pnpm run dep-graph`**
   Generates a dependency graph of the project, visually showing the dependencies between files and problems with the dependency tree.
+  Requires the [Graphviz](https://www.graphviz.org/download/) binary `dot` to be in the system PATH.

 > [!NOTE]
 >